Definition of Safeguarding

-In the best interests of safeguarding children there may be occasions when the school has to consult with other agencies without a parent or carer’s prior knowledge.
+In the best interests of safeguarding children there may be occasions when the Academy has to consult with other agencies without a parent or carer’s prior knowledge.
 Our first concern and responsibility is the child’s welfare and we have a duty to protect children first and always.
 Such consultation may result in a formal referral which could prompt visits from social care and/or the police.
 We fully understand that this can be a very distressing set of circumstances.
-Our school will follow the procedures required by Wolverhampton Safeguarding Together.
+Our Academy will follow the procedures required by Wolverhampton Safeguarding Together.

 Child safety issues and child protection will be addressed through the curriculum where appropriate, especially through PSHE, Computing and E-Safety, Citizenship, Sex and Relationships Education (SRE) and British values.

 We use a variety of resources and approaches to teach the children how to keep themselves safe, build their resilience and manage risks.

 The curriculum, and in particular the personal, social and health education development strand of the curriculum, includes an emphasis on relationships (relationships and sex education), building confidence and resilience in pupils and in developing preventative strategies to ensure their own protection and that of others.
 Opportunities are provided for pupils to develop the skills and strategies they need to stay safe from abuse, including age appropriate discussions about healthy relationships, their bodies and being able to say no to requests that they do not want to carry out.
 Clear advice and guidance is built into the curriculum to ensure that pupils understand that there is a range of contacts they can turn to for advice and support and that they know where and how to report abuse.